bokkypoobah/BlueFrontiersVaryonContractAudit/audit/code-review/VaryonToken.md

     // Multiple token transfers from one address to save gas

-    // BK TODO - Check gas amount of transferring from the unlockedTokens logic
     // BK Ok - Any account can transfer their own tokens to multiple destination account function transferMultiple(address[] _addresses, uint[] _amounts) external {
         // BK Ok